sugarlabs/musicblocks/Debugging.md

 *Learning is hard fun.*&mdash;Marvin Minsky

-*Make the complicated comprehensible* &mdash; Arthur Miller
+*Make the complicated comprehensible*&mdash;Arthur Miller

 *Debugging is the learning opportunity of the 21st Century.* &mdash;
 Cynthia Solomon